Cookie Notice

 Families can spend very affordable ski holidays in France.

-What’s more, accommodation is often located right on the slopes of the diverse ski areas, so there’s no need for the familiar ski-bus stress.
+What’s more, accommodation is often located directly on the pistes of the diverse ski areas, so there’s no need for the familiar ski-bus stress.
 On the French slopes, ski and snowboard fans can expect many kilometres of pistes, countless ski schools offering courses for children and adults, and often fun snow parks and children’s lands.

-This varied and together quite affordable offer in France means that there are fewer extra offers in the French ski resorts and only rarely promotions that undercut the individually set children’s rates.
-For children younger than 5 years old, the ski pass is mostly free anyway.
+These diverse and all in all quite affordable deals in France result in there being fewer extra deals added on top in the French ski resorts and so promotions that undercut the individually set children’s rates come by rarely.
+For children under age 5, the lift pass is mostly free anyway.

 Italy